John Lennon's Success and Achievements in Timeline

 In 1975, the deportation order against John Lennon was overturned.

-In 1981, Double Fantasy won the Grammy Award for Album of the Year.
-Additionally, John Lennon received the BRIT Award for Outstanding Contribution to Music that year.
+In 1981, Double Fantasy won the Grammy Award for Album of the Year, and John Lennon won the Brit Award for Outstanding Contribution to Music.

-In 1981, after his death, John Lennon's album, Double Fantasy, won the Grammy Award for Album of the Year, and he also won the Brit Award for Outstanding Contribution to Music.
+In 1981, Double Fantasy won the Grammy Award for Album of the Year, and Lennon was given the BRIT Award for Outstanding Contribution to Music.

 1987: Induction into Songwriters Hall of Fame

-In 1987, John Lennon was posthumously inducted into the Songwriters Hall of Fame.
+In 1987, Lennon was posthumously inducted into the Songwriters Hall of Fame.

-1988: Induction into Rock and Roll Hall of Fame (The Beatles)
+1988: Induction into Rock and Roll Hall of Fame (with The Beatles)

-In 1988, John Lennon was inducted into the Rock and Roll Hall of Fame as a member of The Beatles, recognizing the band's impact on music history.
+In 1988, John Lennon was inducted into the Rock and Roll Hall of Fame as a member of the Beatles.

 In 1991, the ACLU, representing Jon Wiener, won a favorable decision in their suit against the FBI in the Ninth Circuit, regarding the release of John Lennon's FBI files.